 It's one of the evils of winter - snow shoveling.
-Just make sure that if you choose to shovel, you take some precautions.
+If you choose to shovel, take some precautions.
 Remember, when it's cold outside, your heart works double time to keep you warm.

 Strenuous activities like shoveling snow may put too much strain on your heart, especially if you have heart disease.
 Shoveling can also be dangerous if you have problems with balance or have "thin bones" (osteoporosis).